tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted.md

 I understood then how Zeus felt trapping the titan Prometheus.

 In the end I stopped it for good.
 But ultimately it had won, and it knew it.
 It had cracked my facade.
 It had taken a piece of me with it into the black pocket dimension of the gun safe.

+But having that type of evil out in the world… it’s what causes wars, famine, mass violence.
+We all like to play around with hypotheticals.
+I had to make that choice.

+One soul, to save thousands.
+A choice i’d pick every time.

 That’s one I don’t like to talk about.
 But I guess I just needed to get it off my chest.
 A choice like that cuts deep, even for someone who’s lived as many centuries as I have.